 But, to be fair, Freycinet has so much more to offer, especially if you’re a hiker or bushwalker.
 In this guide, I’ll outline the ten best walks in Freycinet National Park, with inspiring photography from my time hiking around the park.

 Before I get into this list of epic hikes in Freycinet National Park, it’d be helpful to know where they all depart from.

 From Coles Bay, you’ll want to head down Freycinet Drive, passing the Visitor Centre and continuing all the way to the end.
 Here, you’ll find a large “walks car park”, where you can leave your car and pick up most of the trails on this list.

-Also, too help you with some of the longer, or more difficult hikes, I’ve also written comprehensive guides for a few walks with more photos.
+Also, to help you with some of the longer, or more difficult hikes, I’ve also written comprehensive guides for a few walks with more photos.
 You’ll find links to these below each item on the list.
-Furthermore, once you’ve got some hiking inspiration, check out some of my other Tassie guides including:

 1. The Wineglass Bay Lookout Track

 The Wineglass Bay Lookout Track is easily the most popular walk in Freycinet National Park.
 It’s an easy stroll on wide, cleared ground.
 The lookout is situated on the saddle between Mount Mayson and Mount Amos, two of three dominant granite peaks known as The Hazards.